You’re reading this because you want to get fast. Clearly. Otherwise you wouldn’t be here.

 Erg

 - Take a water break every 15 minutes.
+(This shouldn't take more than 10 - 15 seconds.)
 The standard half-strength Gatorade advice is good here, i.e. one scoop of Gatorade powder for a 32 ounce Nalgene.
 Limit the water breaks to fifteen seconds so as not to mess up your numbers; this should be enough time to down at least 8 ounces of fluids.

 - Between the two sets eat something like a banana or a power bar.
 This helps prevent chronic glycogen depletion, the cause of most overtraining syndrome.